siddhi-io/www/en/docs/docs/config-guide.md

   revisionsToKeep: 3
   persistenceStore: io.siddhi.distribution.core.persistence.DBPersistenceStore
   config:
-    datasource: <DATASOURCE NAME>   # A datasource with this name should be defined in wso2.datasources namespace
+    datasource: <DATASOURCE NAME>   # A datasource with this name should be defined in datasources namespace
     table: <TABLE NAME>

 ```